How to Refresh Finder Windows in Mac OS X

 - Hold down the OPTION key and right-click on the Finder icon in the Dock, choose “Relaunch”

-This actually restarts the Finder app in OS X (not the entire Mac), refreshing everything in the file system.
+This actually restarts the Finder app in Mac OS and Mac OS X (not the entire Mac), refreshing everything in the file system.
 An alternative solution that accomplishes the same task is to forcibly quit the Finder process by using the “killall Finder” command through Terminal, which causes Finder to reopen immediately thereby refreshing contents.

 A potential downside with using the relaunch/killing methods is that it often logs out network connections and file shares, keep that in mind before going this route.